 Although somewhat dated, this report is a compilation of data from WHO's global alcohol database.
 This report provides an overview of the prevalence of drinking among young people, alcohol-related mortality and other health effects, trends in the alcohol environment surrounding youthful drinking, and prevention policies designed to reduce alcohol-related problems among the young (2001).

-This YouthLens brief describes the consequences of alcohol use on young people’s sexual and reproductive health.
+This YouthLens brief describes the consequences of alcohol use on young people’s reproductive health.
 It addresses policies and programs aimed at reducing alcohol use and its negative consequences among young people (2010).

 This fact sheet highlights the role of alcohol in youth violence and summarizes the magnitude of the problem, risk factors for involvement in alcohol-related youth violence, prevention measures, and the role of public health in reducing harmful use of alcohol and related violence (2006).